 Now, the guy who bought that box of negatives at his local auction house has made a documentary film about the incredible discovery of a lost talent and the path to Finding Vivian Maier.

-The film is scheduled for release some time in 2013.
+The film will begin screenings in March 2014.
 Watch the trailer below and wait for the hairs on the back of your neck to stand up.

 And yet, she remained totally undiscovered.